 An Advance Health Directive can be as general or as specific as you want.

 It may be that there are certain medical procedures that you do not wish performed under any circumstances.
 For example due to religious beliefs.
-An Advance Health Directive is a way of ensuring these decisions are communicated at the critical time.
+An AHD is a way of ensuring these decisions are communicated at the critical time.

 You may want to give instructions about whether you want intervention to keep you alive or any treatment you want or don’t want should your condition be incurable, terminal, irreversible or if you are permanently unconscious.

-The purpose of the Advance Health Directive is to give you confidence that your wishes regarding health care will be carried out.
+The purpose of the AHD is to give you confidence that your wishes regarding health care will be carried out.

 When should I make an Advance Health Directive?

-Because an Advance Health Directive is in preparation for the unexpected, the best time to make one is now.
-It is a good idea to ensure you have an Advance Health Directive if you are about to be admitted to hospital or have a medical condition that may affect your ability to make decisions.
+Because an AHD is in preparation for the unexpected, the best time to make one is now.
+It is a good idea to ensure you have an AHD if you are about to be admitted to hospital or have a medical condition that may affect your ability to make decisions.

 How do I complete an Advance Health Directive?